barotto/IBMulator/README.md

 ## WHAT IS IBMULATOR?

 IBMulator is a free/libre, open source emulator for the IBM PS/1, able to run with the original ROM.
-The goal is to create a faithful emulation of the machine, complete of the characteristic 4-quadrant graphical user interface.
+The goal is to create a faithful simulator capable of recreate the look and feel of the real machine.

-IBMulator currently emulates only the PS/1 type 2011, with the 80286 CPU.
+IBMulator v0.9 can emulate the following systems:
+- IBM PS/1 model 2011 (286 10MHz)
+- IBM PS/1 model 2121 (386sx 16MHz,20MHz)

-In order to use the program you need the original ROM, which is copyrighted by IBM.
+In order to use the program you'll need the original ROM, which is copyrighted by IBM.
 You won't find it distributed with this package.

 See the project page at https://barotto.github.io/IBMulator/ for screenshots, videos and additional information.